Meet our researchers: searching for traces leading to ovarian cancer

 Name: Ingrid Hedenfalk

-Occupation: researcher and senior lecturer
+Occupation: researcher and professor

 Research environment: Ingrid Hedenfalkis responsible for the “Breast and Ovarian Cancer” research team and belongs to research environments within the area of oncology at Medicon Village in Lund and Lund University Cancer Centre (LUCC).
 She has collaborations with other researchers at Lund University and Skåne University Hospital, including at the Women’s Clinic (Päivi Kannisto), at the Skåne Oncology Clinic (Susanne Malander and Jenny Jönsson) and within pathology (Anna Måsbäck).